The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 5 August 2024

-About: Bugs in the species Plagiognathus chrysanthemi are widespread across Great Britain.
+About: Plant bugs in the species Plagiognathus chrysanthemi are widespread across Great Britain.
 They are associated with plants in the daisy family, including yarrow, ragwort, and oxeye daisy.

-Date range for adult records: 5 August to 9 September
+Date range for live (non-diapausing) adult records: 21 June to 9 September (81 days)

 Psallus falleni